 Harassment laws, on the other hand, are more complicated.
-While "harassment" laws seem like they would go to the "manner" of speech, courts have found that it is unconstitutional to prohibit most harassing or annoying speech-even if it is highly offensive.
-The listener in fear of imminent harm or violence.
-Words that are insulting, obscene, annoying, or likely to provoke a violent response cannot be prohibited.
-This is a similar principle to the rule that prohibits the government from outlawing hate speech.)
+While "harassment" laws seem like they would go to the "manner" of speech, courts have found that it is unconstitutional to prohibit most harassing or annoying speech-even if it is highly offensive.74 Instead, harassment laws can only prohibit speech that has the effect of putting the listener in fear of imminent harm or violence.75 Words that are insulting, obscene, annoying, or likely to provoke a violent response cannot be prohibited.76 (This is a similar principle to the rule that prohibits the government from outlawing hate speech.)

 It may seem counter-intuitive that a city can protect citizens from being annoyed by very loud speech but cannot protect them from being annoyed by very offensive speech.
 But this distinction goes back to the difference between "what" a person says and "how" they say it.
 A noise code is objective and can be applied equally to anyone who is speaking.
 For example, if a political activist gives a speech in a public park, it is possible to use a decibel meter to determine exactly how loud they are speaking.
 On the other hand, it is not possible to objectively measure how annoying, offensive, or inciting their words are because different listeners will experience different reactions.
 Speech that some people find annoying or even abusive may sound inspirational and stirring to others.
-And even if the activist offends everyone who hears them, they have a right to express their views in public.
-In other words, the speaker does not have a right to use a microphone, but they have a right to speak.75
+And even if the activist offends everyone who hears them, they have a right to use a microphone, but they have a right to speak.77